StefanoIncardone/kaylang/docs/SYNTAX.md

 ## Comments

-Line comment ignores everything until the end of the line: `#...`
+Line comment `#...`: ignores everything until the end of the line

 ## Operators